Continuous integration for Django projects

 Conclusion

-- Running the CI build locally with the CircleCI CLI
+- Running the CI build locally with the CircleCI CLI.

-- Adding a badge and
+- Adding a badge.

-- Utilizing caching for even faster builds.
+- Using caching for even faster builds.